 12. In the last 6 months has someone at the workplace spoken to you about the progress you have made?

-If you want your workforce to excel help them first by giving them genuine 100% authentic feedback that will help them improve their strategies and mindset at work.
+If you want your workforce to excel help them first by giving them genuine 100% authentic feedback that will help them improve employee strategies and mindset at work.
 This will develop a culture of improved communication.
-As managers and team lead, it is your responsibility to uplift your team members.
+As managers and team leaders, it is your responsibility to uplift your team members.